timmymatten/MLBLineupOptimization/docs/log.md

 - realized i cn make an agent whose job it is to find better players on the bench
 - easier and more effective than altering the existing agents to do more work than necessary

+- created the best_nine objective and better_bench agent
+- organized resulting files to be written to a results directory for organization